stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 #### `+ Texts`

 - <i class="fas fa-video"></i>  Film, [*I am Legend*](https://canvas.dartmouth.edu/) (2007).
-Film is in the "Media" section of Canvas.
+Film is in the "Media" section of Canvas
     - [Alternate ending](https://www.youtube.com/watch?v=kPSk30qzgFs) of *I am Legend* (only watch after completing the original film).

 #### ``+ Independent work``

 - View and take critical notes on the film, then post your contributions to the Hive page dedicated to the reading. *Read and engage the work of your peers there as well*.

 ---